If you want to make a gorgeous dessert, sometimes you’ve got to break a few cakes and make cake scraps.

 5. Crumb Cake Muffins

 Everyone knows that the best part of a muffin is the muffin top and the best kind of muffins tops are the ones that are loaded with sweet crumbs that toast up nice and crispy on top.
 You can achieve these dreamy muffins by incorporating a couple of cups of cake crumbles into your favorite muffin recipe.
 Keep in mind that you may want to decrease the amount of flour the recipe calls for.
+It’s just a sense of controlling the density to achieve the perfect result.

 6. Pie Crust From Leftover Cake Scraps